ric2b/Vivaldi-browser/chromium/net/docs/certificate_lifetimes.md

 ## Frequently Asked Questions

+* Why is Chrome making this change?
+  * Shortening certificate lifetimes protects users by reducing the impact of compromised keys, and by speeding up the replacement of insecure technologies and practices across the web.
+Key compromises and the discovery of internet security weaknesses are common events that can lead to real-world harm, and the web’s users should be better protected against them.
 * Does this apply to locally-operated CAs, such as those used within enterprises that use enterprise-configured configured CAs?
   * No. This only applies to the set of CAs that are trusted by default by